Frivolous Units: Wider Networks Are Not Really That Wide: Frivolous Units

-{\bf Only More Removable Units.} A case in which there are more removable units but not more repeated units can be constructed by making the units before the output layer in $\mathcal{L}$ equal to $[\rvu, \rvv]$, where $\rvv$ are units with activities uncorrelated to $\rvu$ and each other.
-Thus, the units are not repeated.
-To make $\mathcal{L}$ compute the same function as $\mathcal{S}$, the weights of this network can be made equal to $[{\mathbf{w}},\boldsymbol{0}]$, and as in the previous case, the units that are multiplied by $0$ (half of the layer) are removable.
+\textbf{\emph{Only More Prunable Units.}} A $\mathcal{W}$ that is more prunable but not more redundant can be constructed by first making the units before the output layer in $\mathcal{W}$ equal to $[\rvu, \rvv]$, where $\rvv$ gives units with activities orthogonal to $\rvu$ and each other across the data distribution.
+Thus, the units are not redundant.
+To make $f_\mathcal{W}$ equivalent to $f_\mathcal{N}$, the outgoing weights of this layer can be set equal to $[\boldsymbol\theta,\boldsymbol{0}]$, and as in the previous case, the units that are multiplied by $0$ (half of the layer) are prunable.
+Then constructing other layers analogously from deeper to shallower layers results in a $\mathcal{W}$ that is only more prunable.